arxeiss/advent-of-code-2021/README.md

 ### Days I got stuck and searched for the help

 - Day 20: I did not realized the endless pane will be changing from zeros to ones and back...
-The hint from [Kobzol](https://github.com/Kobzol) was required as last years.
+The hint from [Kobzol](https://github.com/Kobzol) was required.
+- Day 21: I failed with 2 points here.
+So I went to Reddit for some help and I have found others having same questions.
+    - I did not realized, that in Part 2 each player roll dice 3 times.
+So not creating 3 universes, but 3x3 universes.
+[Reddit link](https://www.reddit.com/r/adventofcode/comments/rldjpg/2021_day_21_part_2_i_think_im_misunderstanding/)
+    - I had no idea how to solve it.
+So I reached for another topic, where the concept of maximum 44100 combinations was described.
+[Reddit link](https://www.reddit.com/r/adventofcode/comments/rlairt/2021_day21_part2_can_someone_explain_the_proper/)

 ## Days